Find Me On:linkedin

 - Ph.D., Mass Communication, Indiana University

-Kris Kodrich teaches courses in communication and innovation, international mass communication, political economy, media management, advanced reporting, and feature writing.
+Kris Kodrich teaches courses in communication and innovation, international mass communication, political economy of global media, media management, advanced reporting, and feature writing.
 He researches behaviors and attitudes of journalists both in the USA and in international settings, particularly in Latin America.
 His scholarly articles have appeared in Journalism & Mass Communication Quarterly, Newspaper Research Journal, Journal of Mass Media Ethics, Journal of Media & Religion, Convergence: The Journal of Research into New Media Technologies, and the Bulletin of Latin American Research, among others.
 He is the author of a book about Nicaraguan journalism and has published articles about journalism for Columbia Journalism Review, American Journalism Review, Quill and elsewhere.
 He worked as a reporter and a city editor for daily newspapers in Florida and Wisconsin for more than a decade.
+He continues to write creative nonfiction and journalism, and his work has appeared in publications like Milwaukee Magazine, The Progressive Magazine, the GlobePost, the Colorado Sun, the Milwaukee Journal-Sentinel, Shepherd Express, RMParent, the Conversation, On Milwaukee, the Coloradoan, Colorado State Magazine, the Denver Post, and The Oregonian.
 He has been a Fulbright Fellow in both Spain and Chile, a Freedom Forum Asia Fellow at the University of Hawaii-Manoa, a Kiplinger Fellow at Ohio State University, and an American Society of Newspaper Editors Fellow at the Oregonian newspaper.
+He also has taught on Semester at Sea.
 Dr. Kodrich has a Ph.D. in mass communication from Indiana University and an MA in journalism from Ohio State University.